 - ISVWorld works with named users, not with concurrent users.
 Hence, each User License (seat) enables access to the product by 1 (one) named user representing a single client user.
 If a named user had to be removed from the access list (s)he can be replaced by a new user, but (s)he is blocked and can never be added back in.

 - Access to the ISVWorld database shall be controlled by ISVWorld through the use of username/password combinations for named users, is strictly named users only and will be controlled a/o through IP addresses.
-Username and password sharing is not allowed.
+Username and password sharing are not allowed.

 - Access is limited to employees of the company who has bought the subscription.

-Unfortunately we do not offer monthly or quarterly subscriptions, we offer annual subscriptions only.
+Unfortunately, we do not offer monthly or quarterly subscriptions, we offer annual subscriptions only.

 However, if you need more time to evaluate after your initial free trial has expired, please do contact us and we can always see if something can be arranged to meet your best interests.
 Additionally, depending on your needs and requirements we can potentially work together on a custom project to get you the data you need.

 Unfortunately, we are not able to create and sell subscriptions for subsets of our database.
 When purchasing our subscriptions you obtain access to the whole database.
-So,for example, a subscription with US data only or with Western Europe data only is not possible.
+So, for example, a subscription with US data only or with Western Europe data only is not possible.

 If you are looking for one-off custom data sets, please feel free to contact us to evaluate what's possible.